(This is chapter 22 of my ongoing memoir of the Internet industry.)

 But as NetGravity's IPO day approached my friends in the company sadly told me "the stock's not hot".
 Wall Street wasn't going for it.
 NetGravity was in the advertising sector, but investors wanted e-commerce plays.
 I bought 500 shares of the stock, which opened with a fizzle at a tiny jump above the opening price.
 I flipped them immediately on Gene's good advice, and netted about $200 for all my trouble.
 Some bonanza.

 Online content was just not hot in 1998, and this was especially true at Time Inc. New Media/Pathfinder.
 We kept plugging away.
 My team (C++ programmer Diane King and data analyst Ken Gerstein) and I designed and launched an exciting new service to help the ad sales team, the User Profile Server, a primitive attempt to support ad targeting through real-time cookie-based user profiling.
-It was an exciting piece of software and a true feat of engineering that took nine months of hard work, and yet it's the sad truth that the Time Inc. New Media sales department never closed a single deal based on the User Profile Server's ability to target ads.
-Another great moment in Pathfinder history.
+It was an exciting piece of software and a true feat of engineering that took nine months of hard work.
+I was very proud of the work my team had done.

 In early 1998 we heard we were getting a new technology chief named Igor Shindel.
 The buzz about Igor was that he was a "turnaround guy", expert at managing troubled software departments, which basically meant he was going to whip our scatter-brained asses back into marching formation.
 This was fine with me.
 I was bored surfing the web in my office.
 I wanted to work on something cool.
 I'd done everything I could do with the ad technology team with the User Profile Server project, and I felt I deserved a chance to move into a different part of the tech group.
 I was scheduled to meet with Igor Shindel on his first day, and I planned to introduce myself and ask for a new responsibility.